monoklabs/monok-docs/docs/articlequeryselector.rst

 With the **AND** operand, you can express selection using boolean algebra.

 ====================   ==========================   ===================================================
-Prefix                  Value                        Description
+Prefix                  Example Value                Description
 ====================   ==========================   ===================================================
 **Empty**               music                        The Default prefix is "Category", omitting a prefix
                                                      simple implies you wish to match the category of an article.
-                                                     Match any article with the category "music" category                music                        Match any article with the category "music" title                   crisis                       Match any article with the word "crisis" in its title text                    revolution                   Match with the word "revolution" in its article text nationality             french                       Matches the word "french" when used to denote nationality religion                catholic                     m ordinal                 first                        d authors                 robert cause_of_death          illnes ideology                socialist person                  Peter Parker organization            who                          Matches the abbreviation of the World Health Organization (WHO) criminal_charge         homicide time                    night duration                hours location                downtown misc                    COVID-19 money                   $1 million country                 United Kingdom city                    London state_or_province       Florida
+                                                     This one will match articles with the category "music" category                music                        Match articles with the category "music" title                   crisis                       Match articles with the word "crisis" in their title text                    revolution                   Match articles with the word "revolution" in their article text nationality             french                       Matches the word "french" when used to denote nationality religion                catholic                     Matches the word "catholic" when used to refer to religion ordinal                 first                        Matches ordinals such as "Second" or "1st", this one one matches "first"                                                      when used as an ordinal authors                 robert                       Matches the full or part of the full name of one of the authors of an                                                        article cause_of_death          illnes                       Matches the word "illness" when used as a cause of death ideology                socialist                    Matches the word "socialist" when used to denote the ideologi of                                                              something or someone person                  Peter Parker                 Matches the person name of someone, in this case "Peter Parker" organization            who                          Matches the abbreviation of the World Health Organization (WHO) criminal_charge         homicide                     Matches legal criminal charges such as "robbery" or in this case                                                              "homicide" time                    night                        Matches time references in an article such as "evening" or "4:00pm",                                                          in this case "night" duration                hours location                downtown misc                    COVID-19 money                   $1 million country                 United Kingdom               Match city                    London state_or_province       Florida
 ====================   ==========================   ===================================================